 What is Trekking?

 Trekking is another way of enjoying the natural world but it differs from hiking in that the environment tends to be more challenging, so the journey requires more stamina.
 A trek may last several days, with trekkers carrying food and tents to camp overnight en-route, or they may stay in lodges where available.
 Trekking is not as extreme as mountaineering, but often there is no clearly marked trail to follow.
-As a pay-off for the additional effort, trekking will take you further away than the day-hikers to sights that others rarely see, such as the John Gardner Pass and Laguna Los Perros on the Paine Circuit in Chilean Patagonia.
+As a pay-off for the additional effort, trekking will take you further away than the day-hikers to sights that others rarely see, such as the John Gardner Pass and Laguna Los Perros on the Paine Circuit in Chilean Patagonia, or the British Lookout on the W Trek.
 Trekking is suited to hardy outdoor enthusiasts who don’t want to miss out on anything that Torres del Paine has to offer, no matter how far they have to walk to see it.

 As for hiking, good boots with proper support are a must and you’ll also want to make sure you have clothing suitable for surprising changes in temperature and weather, for which Patagonia is renowned.
 If you’re travelling with Cascada Expediciones camping gear is provided where necessary, but you’ll need to bring or rent a sleeping mat and sleeping bag.
 A compass and detailed map are even more crucial to a trek than a hike, however those who aren’t confident of their navigational skills - but still want to tackle something more physically challenging than a hike - can always opt for a guided trek.

 Treks tend to be multi-day trips where you don’t return to your point of departure at the end of every day so you can either carry your camping equipment with you or stay in a lodge en-route.
 When hiking in Patagonia with Cascada Expediciones nights are spent between EcoCamp Patagonia, cosy mountain tents and heated lodges, depending on which trekking route you choose.